dij0s/PETAL/thesis/bachelor_thesis.typ

 An embedding is a mathematical representation of data in a high-dimensional vector space where semantically similar information are mapped to nearby points.
 This enables the system to embed the descriptions of the different tools and easily retrieve them semantically.
 On top of that, it is more efficient computation-wise than prompting the language model to choose them.
-#highlight("TODO: définition terminologie? prompting")
-#highlight("TODO: parler de reranking?")

 When retrieving tools, the system computes the cosine similarity between both embeddings to quantify the semantic similarity (#ref(<cosine_sim>)).
-Finally, the quartile coefficient of dispersion is measured against the distribution of retrieved scores (#ref(<qcd>)).
+Finally, the quartile coefficient of dispersion is measured against the distribution of retrieved similarity scores (#ref(<qcd>)).

 This indicator provides a measure of the uniformity of the retrieved tools that is less sensitive to outliers than measures such as the coefficient of variation.
-As such, uniform tools are provided to a language model, which is then prompted to choose the appropriate ones (#ref(<geocontext_retriever_system_prompt>)).
+As such, if the distribution of scores is too uniform, the tools are provided to a language model that leverages its capabilities to only distinguish the appropriate ones, in the given context (#ref(<geocontext_retriever_system_prompt>)).

 This approach reduces the overall computational cost while increasing the quality of tool selection.
-#highlight("TODO: METTRE UNE AI NOTICE ET CHECKER VIM TEMP!!")
+#highlight("TODO: CHECKER VIM TEMP!!")

-#highlight("TODO: faire un schéma détaillé du processus de l'agent?")

 With the appropriate tools chosen, the system can effectively retrieve the data.
 It is simply added to the _context_tools_ field in the conversational state (#ref(<conversational_state>)), as presented in the #ref(<geocontext_retriever_design>) below:
 #figure(